 The dishwashing method can absolutely offer a great and incredibly simple solution to power away these stuck-on stains.
 So, you might want to buy some Dishwasher Detergent Liquid Gel, even if you don’t have a dishwasher!

-Fill one-quarter of your mug with dish dishwasher detergent and give the sains a good scrub with a sponge.
+Fill one-quarter of your mug with dish dishwasher detergent and give the stains a good scrub with a sponge.
 Then run hot water into the mug and leave to soak for around half an hour to an hour.

 Then, scrub away at the stains until they vanish entirely, and you should be left with a shining cup once again!
 Simply rinse and dry, and return to using your cup as usual.